Quantum Field Effects in Stationary Electron Spin Resonance Spectroscopy: Results and Discussion

-where $\Delta$ is deviation of field mode frequency from resonance value.
-Revival process takes place at all time values, satisfying the relation $t$ = $k T_R$, $k \in N $.
-It is seen from (\ref{eq33}) that revival time depends on $\overline{n}$ and it is proportional to field amplitude at $\Delta = 0$ like to dependence of Rabi frequency by semiclassical consideration.
-Let us illustrate the dynamics of spectroscopic transitions in JCM.
+where $\Delta$ is a deviation of a field mode frequency from resonance value.
+Revival process takes place at all time values, satisfying the relation $t$ = $k t_r$, $k \in N $.
+It is seen from (\ref{eq33}), that revival time depends on $\overline{n}$ and it is proportional to oscillating field amplitude at $\Delta = 0$ like to the dependence of Rabi frequency on the magnetic component of microwave field in transient ESR spectroscopy by semiclassical consideration.

+Let us illustrate mathematically the dynamics of spectroscopic transitions in JCM.
 The initial state for single qubit system can be defined by direct product of the two level matter (atomic, spin and so on) subsystem state $|\psi\rangle$ and coherent EM-field state $|\alpha\rangle$.
 It is the following

 where $|\psi\rangle$ is

 and $|\alpha\rangle$ is